Domtar: Cornwall

-Domtar operated a paper mill in Cornwall until 2006.
+Domtar operated a paper mill in Cornwall, Ontario until 2006.
 The original mill was built by the Toronto Manufacturing Company in 1881 and purchased by Howard Smith Paper Mills in 1919.

 In the early 1970s, Domtar persuaded the City of Cornwall to permit the dumping of its paper mill waste (sludge, bark and lime dregs) behind a shopping mall in the middle of the city.
 Part of the dump was sodded over while dumping continued, and Domtar funded a "bunny" ski hill there, known as "Big Ben".

 By the late 1980s, Domtar was pumping "an average of 102 million litres of waste water into the St. Lawrence River every day".
-In May 1988, Greenpeace hung a banner from the company's smokestacks demanding: 'Zero discharge now', referring to discharges of heavy metals, PCBs, phenols, and dioxin.
+In May 1988, Greenpeace hung a banner from the company's smokestacks demanding: 'Zero discharge now', referring to discharges of heavy metals, PCBs, phenols, and dioxins.
 Domtar was "fighting efforts to make it clean up" and it was listed as one of the worst polluters in Ontario in 1989.

 By the mid-1990s this Domtar landfill was rapidly filling up with sludge, bark, and lime dregs from the Cornwall kraft and fine paper mill.
 The problem was exacerbated when new waste water regulations required the Cornwall mill to also remove lignin and starch—formerly discharged into the St. Lawrence River—from its waste water.
 In response, Domtar began selling dewatered mill waste to Cornwall and area residents labeled as "Soil Conditioner".

 For some five years—until high levels of fecal coliforms and fecal streptococcus were discovered in the waste—this "Soil Conditioner" was sold for home garden use and was used by local farmers as fertilizer.
 Domtar at first claimed that their process could not have contributed e-coli and fecal coli from human feces.
 The company later revealed to the Ontario Ministry of the Environment (MOE) that some toilets and urinals at the mill connected with the mill's waste water treatment process, rather than with the city's sanitary sewers.
 Moreover, a stormwater system also emptied into the sludge generating system.